internaloha/internaloha/scrapers-v2/README.md

 });
 ```

+We definitely want to avoid "fake events", because certain sites might use them to bar us from scraping them.

 I have found other reasons to avoid `page.evaluate()`.
 For example, I originally ported this code into the NSF scraper from version 1 that used `page.evaluate`:

 ```js